 In some cases they are even more troublesome as besides the digestive system they also affect the heart and teeth and mouth.

-These disorders are common in teens and young adults; however they can happen in your later years too, if triggered by emotional conflicts like depression, stress or anger.
+These odd eating patterns are common in teens and young adults; however they can happen in your later years too, if triggered by emotional conflicts like depression, stress or anger.

 But here’s the good news- eating disorders can be treated.

 You can come back to healthy eating routine and save yourself from serious complications arising.

 Now we will look into the three most types of Eating Disorders:

 If you are facing this disorder, you will likely have concerns and anxiety of gaining weight.
 It is when you face a certain obsessive fear and a denial on what weight constitutes a healthy body.

 There is an unrealistic vision on what is healthy.
 It is a condition when you will be extremely cautious of what you are putting in the mouth.

 If you suffer from this condition, you will be cautious of what you put in the mouth.
 Despite it not being the truth, they think they are overweight.
 In fact they might be underweight.